thanos-studio/aws-manage-cross-acc-via-assumerole/README.md

 The CloudFormation template lives under `cloudformation/stack.yaml`.
 Upload the file referenced in `SIGMOID_TEMPLATE_BUCKET` / `SIGMOID_TEMPLATE_KEY` so the API can generate download links.
-The template provisions a single cross-account role (`SigReadOnly`) with the AWS managed `ReadOnlyAccess` policy and also launches the validation nested stack used to confirm the deployment.
+The template provisions a single cross-account role (`SunrinPowerUser`) with the AWS managed `PowerUserAccess` policy and also launches the validation nested stack used to confirm the deployment.
 The assume-role session duration remains 3600 seconds.

 ## Running tests